HOW to Combat Cloudy Ice

 Freezing Equipment

-What you’re using to freeze your ice could be affecting its clarity.
-Many restaurants prefer nugget ice machines or flaker machines because they’re great for rapidly producing ice — ideal in a fast-paced environment.
-These types of ice are also softer and chewable.
+The equipment you use to freeze ice can impact its clarity.
+Many restaurants prefer nugget ice or flake ice machines because they efficiently produce ice, making them ideal for fast-paced environments.
+These types of ice are also softer and easier to chew.

-- Use Proper Water Filtration.
+- Use proper water filtration.
 This is the most important tip.
-If the water going into your ice machine is of lower quality, the cube certainly won’t turn out clear.
-Luckily, Pentair has plenty of commercial accessories to help your business, including water filter replacements and specific filters for ice makers.
-These can reduce particulates — including contaminants and sediment — that might be reducing your ice quality.
+If the water used in your ice machine is of low quality, the ice cubes will not be clear.
+Fortunately, Pentair offers a variety of commercial accessories to help your business, including water filter replacements and specialized filters for ice makers.
+These products can reduce particulates, such as contaminants and sediment, that may compromise the quality of your ice.

-- Understand How Your Commercial Ice Machine makes Ice.
-Commercial cubers freeze layer by layer instead of from the outside in.
-This allows for a clearer cube because impurities go down the drain.
+- Learn how your commercial ice machine makes ice.
+Commercial cubers freeze layer by layer instead of from the outside, resulting in a more transparent cube because impurities are drained away.

 - Clean out your ice machine.
 A little scrub never hurt anyone!
-Make it a weekly ritual to get rid of all dirt and debris — not to mention, scale deposits that might be forming.
+Make it a weekly ritual to eliminate all dirt and debris, not to mention scale deposits that might be forming.